prabhasyadav/UGC-Transport/README.md

 The **main** text is: Flow and Transport_UGC_Final_PKY.pdf

+The text is licensed with creative commons (CC-BY-SA) copyright.

 The Octave codes- .m files (Opensource MATLAB<sup>TM</sup> Clone https://www.gnu.org/software/octave/) can be found in Codes Folder